-There’s no way to predict what those customers are looking for without better, more refined keywords, so your ads will go to waste when shoppers are looking for something other than what you’re selling.
+There’s no way to predict what those customers are looking for without better, more refined keywords, so your ads will go to waste when shoppers are looking for something other than what you’re selling on Amazon.
 Fortunately, you can eliminate a great deal of wasteful ad spend by leveraging negative keywords, which prevents your ads from showing in the searches that don’t produce sales.

 How to reduce wasteful ad spend with negative keywords